 The Irish Setter Two Harbors boot has an upper made of waterproof full-grain leather and abrasive resistant nylon.
 It is also equipped with UltraDry technology which makes the boot waterproof and breathable at the same time.

-The waterproofing technology also utilizes their moisture management lining to help keep you dry.
-In terms of your protection, the Two Harbors has an aluminium toe and a nylon shank.
-These components not only guarantee your safety, but also make the boot very lightweight, as they are made of lightweight materials.
+The waterproofing technology also utilizes its moisture management lining to help keep you dry.
+In terms of your protection, the Two Harbors has an aluminum toe and a nylon shank.
+These components not only guarantee your safety but also make the boot very lightweight, as they are made of lightweight materials.

 The Irish Setter’s Crosby has an upper part made of full-grain waterproof leather.
 The UltraDry technology combines this leather with moisture management lining that guarantees your feet will stay dry.

 In addition to that, this boot features the same electric hazard technology of the Red Wing men’s boots.
 And for your ultimate protection, it is also equipped with a non-metallic toe and a non-metallic shank.
 These won’t set off any metal detectors (obviously) and they’ll keep your feet as safe as they can be.

 With the Striker Torrent, Danner went for an upper made of full-grain leather and 1000 denier nylon.
 The combination of these two materials makes the boot lightweight, and significantly improves its durability.
 These also have a nylon shank, which is another addition that improves their durability and lightweight.

 It is also equipped with Gore-Tex liners.
 This guarantees that the boot stays 100% waterproof, and also remains breathable.
 It is not insulated, so it shouldn’t be too hot inside these during the warmer months.